-There were no changes in the estimated useful lives of property and equipment in 2020, 2019 and 2018.
-The carrying value of property and equipment and investment properties as of December 31, 2020 and 2019 are disclosed in Notes 11 and 12 to the consolidated financial statements, respectively.
+There were no changes in the estimated useful lives of property and equipment in 2022, 2021 and 2020.
+The carrying value of property and equipment as of March 31, 2022 and December 31, 2021 are disclosed in Notes 11 and 12 to the consolidated financial statements, respectively.

-Impairment of Property and Equipment and Investment Properties
+Impairment of Property and Equipment and Investment Properties (in 2020)

-The Group determines whether its non-financial assets are impaired whenever events or changes in circumstances indicate that the carrying values of the assets may not be recoverable.
+The Group determines whether its property and equipment and investment properties are impaired whenever events or changes in circumstances indicate that the carrying values of the assets may not be recoverable.
+The recoverable amount of an asset is the higher of its fair value less cost to sell and value in use.
+Recoverable amounts are estimated for an individual asset, or if possible, for the CGU to which the asset belongs, while value in use is the present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.
 The factors that the Group considers important which could trigger an impairment review include the following, among others:

-- significant underperformance relative to expected historical or projected operating results; - significant changes in the manner of use of acquired assets or the overall business strategy; and - significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected operating results; - significant changes in the manner of use of acquired assets or the overall business strategy; and - significant impact of COVID-19 outbreak in the industry or economic trends.